PrefectHQ/prefect/docs/cloud/webhooks.md

 ### Static webhook events

-Let's explore an example for static webhook templates.
-Pretend that you are configuring a webhook that will notify Prefect when your `recommendations` model has been refreshed, so you can then send a Slack notification to your team and run a few subsequent deployments.
-Those models are produced on a daily schedule by another team who are using `cron` for scheduling, they aren't able to use Prefect for their flows (yet!), but they are happy to add a `curl` to the end of their daily script to notify you.
+Let's see a static webhook template example.
+Say you want to configure a webhook that will notify Prefect when your `recommendations` machine learning model has been updated, so you can then send a Slack notification to your team and run a few subsequent deployments.
+Those models are produced on a daily schedule by another team that is using `cron` for scheduling.
+They aren't able to use Prefect for their flows (yet!), but they are happy to add a `curl` to the end of their daily script to notify you.
 Because this webhook will only be used for a single event from a single resource, your template can be entirely static: